asphalt-framework/asphalt/docs/userguide/contexts.rst

             ctx.add_resource(service)

-There also exists a convenience decorator, :func:`~asphalt.core.context.context_teardown`, which makes use of asynchronous generators::
+There also exists a convenience decorator, :func:`context_teardown`, which makes use of asynchronous generators::

     from asphalt.core import Component, context_teardown